 For any employer, the total contributions they are actually required to pay in any one year is the sum of the Primary and Secondary rates (subject to an overall minimum of zero).
-Both elements are subject to further review from April 2020 based on the results of the 2019 actuarial valuation.
+Both elements are subject to further review from April 2023 based on the results of the 2022 actuarial valuation.

-- Where increases (or decreases) in employer contributions are required from 1 April 2017, following completion of the 2016 actuarial valuation, the increase (or decrease) from the rates of contribution payable in the year 2017/18 may be implemented in steps, over a maximum period of 3 years. - On the cessation of an employer's participation in the Fund, in accordance with the Regulations, the Fund Actuary will be asked to make a termination assessment.
+- Where increases (or decreases) in employer contributions are required from 1st April 2020, following completion of the 2019 actuarial valuation, the increase (or decrease) from the rates of contribution payable in the year 2020/21 may be implemented in steps, over a maximum period of 3 years. - On the cessation of an employer's participation in the Fund, in accordance with the Regulations, the Fund Actuary will be asked to make a termination assessment.
 Any deficit in the Fund in respect of the employer will be due to the Fund as a termination contribution, unless it is agreed by the Administering Authority and the other parties involved that the assets and liabilities relating to the employer will transfer within the Fund to another participating employer.
-The termination policy is summarised in the Fund's Admission and Termination Policy document (Section 7 of this Fund Policy Document). - In all cases the Administering Authority reserves the right to apply a different approach at its sole discretion, taking into account the risk associated with an employer in proportion to the Fund as a whole.
-Such cases will be determined by the Section 151 Officer and notified to the Committee.
+The termination policy is summarised in the Fund's Admission and Termination Policy document (Section 7 of this Fund Policy Document). - o In all cases the Administering Authority reserves the right to apply a different approach at its sole discretion, taking into account the risk associated with an employer in proportion to the Fund as a whole.
+Such cases will be determined by the Director of Finance (S151 Officer) and notified to the Committee.
 The employer will also be notified.